Gesundbrunnen (Berlin)

 Gesundbrunnen ([ɡəˈzʊntˌbʁʊnən], literally "health springs"; colloquially Plumpe, "pump") is a locality (Ortsteil) of Berlin in the borough (Bezirk) of Mitte.
-It was created as a separate entity by the 2001 administrative reform, formerly the eastern half of the former Wedding district (merged into Mitte) and locality.
+It was created as a separate entity during the 2001 administrative reform, formerly the eastern half of the former Wedding district (merged into Mitte) and locality.
 Gesundbrunnen has the highest percentage of non-German residents of any Berlin locality, at 35.1% as of the end of 2008.

 Geography

 The locality is situated in Berlin's inner city, at the north-eastern rim of the central Mitte borough.
 Bernauer Straße separates it from the locality of Mitte in the south and Reinickendorfer Straße from Wedding in the west.
 In the north Gesundbrunnen borders with Reinickendorf (in the Reinickendorf borough) while in the east the Mauerpark and the Nordbahn railway line forms the border with Prenzlauer Berg and Pankow, both localities of the Pankow borough.
 Gesundbrunnen was laid out in what came to be known as the Wilhelmine Ring, an area whose street network was laid out in the Hobrecht-Plan.